Is the world ...

 Levels - the evolution and development of higher levels of values and self-identity; info below

-Lines - areas of intelligence including IQ, mathematical, spatial, linguistic, kinesthetic, musical, interpersonal, intrapersonal, emotional, among others which can be found on the internet
+Lines - areas of intelligence including IQ, mathematical, spatial, linguistic, kinesthetic, musical, interpersonal, intrapersonal, emotional, among others that can be found on the internet

 States - states such as conscious wakefulness, unconsciousness, subconsciousness, dream state, among others that can be found on the internet